 Tear Down The Wall

 It was a summer day, and I remember exactly what I was wearing down to the white denim, cutoff shorts.
-He was house sitting for our friend Scott and we knew what that meant.
-He had recently told me he loved me, and with that, the white denim cutoffs were to finally come off, never to return.
+He was house sitting for our friend Scott's parents and we knew what that meant.
+He had recently told me he loved me, and with that, the white denim cutoffs were to come off, never to return.

 I remember it beginning on the steps that lead down to the tv room and it continuing to play out on the beige berber rug.
 Back then there was always carpeting, and it wasn’t uncommon to lay on the floor to watch tv.
 Which is what I caught myself doing in light of this monumental moment.

-I laid there losing my innocence while watching Pink Floyd - The Wall for the first time.
+I laid there losing my innocence while watching The Wall for the first time.

 Who knew that a prog-rock concept album born of a spitting incident would become one of the most significant albums of my life.